Zetakai/rust-sr/README.md

 # Rust Song Request Manager

 A Rust-based application that allows users to request YouTube songs by title.
-The app retrieves the closest YouTube video match using the YouTube Data API and manages song queues with playlist support.
+The app retrieves the closest YouTube video match using the YouTube Data API and manages song queues with playlist support and smart recommendations.

 ## Features